 Introduction to the complex network of cells and soluble mediators that recognize and react to substances foreign to the individual.
 Principles of immunity, techniques resulting from the study of this system and pathologies resulting from its malfunction.
 Two hrs. lecture, two 2-hr. labs.
-Fall, odd-numbered years.
-Prerequisites: BIOL 304 and BIOL 435.
+Fall.
+Prerequisite: BIOL 304 or BIOL 310.

-BIOL 450 Ecology and Management of Wildlife Populations 3 cr
+BIOL 450 Ecology and Management of Wildlife Populations 3 c

 Study of the factors that determine the distribution and abundance of wildlife populations and current management practices used to manipulate wildlife populations.
 Two-three field trips will be used to gain knowledge of regional management practices.
-Three hrs. lecture.
-Fall.
+Three hrs. lecture, Fall.
 Prerequisites: BIOL 340, and one from 406, 423 or 426.